mihirpatel1996/Cloud-Computing-Project/README.md

 # Cloud Computing Project
+* The project contains three interdependent companies X, Y and Z.
+* This repository contains code for company Y.
+* It allows transactions if they meet the criteria or it terminates transaction.
-This repository contains code for company Y, as a part of three interdependent companies.
-It also includes docker integration hosted on cloud platform.
+* It also includes docker integration hosted on a cloud platform.